 Chris McKee received his Ph.D. in Physics from UC Berkeley in 1970.
 After a brief stay at Lawrence Livermore National Laboratory, he spent a year as a postdoc at Caltech.
 He then went to Harvard as an assistant professor of astronomy for three years, and in 1974 he joined the Physics and Astronomy Departments here at Berkeley.
 He served as the first Director of the Theoretical Astrophysics Center in 1985, and from 1985-1998 he directed the Space Sciences Laboratory.
-He was Chair of the Physics Department from 2000-2004, Interim Dean of Mathematical and Physical Sciences in 2014 and Interim Vice Chancellor for Research in 2015-16.
-He is a member of the National Academy of Sciences and of the American Academy of Arts and Sciences, and he was the Henry Norris Russell Lecturer of the American Astronomical Society in 2016 and appointed a Legacy Fellow of the Society in 2020.
+He was the Henry Norris Russell Lecturer of the American Astronomical Society in 2016 and appointed a Legacy Fellow of the Society in 2020.
 He has been both a Miller Professor and a Guggenheim Fellow.
 He was the co-chair of the 2000 decadal survey in astronomy and astrophysics, which recommended what is now called the James Webb Space Telescope as its top priority.

 Much of my research focuses on how stars form out of the diffuse interstellar medium of galaxies.
 This problem is conceptually challenging because of the wide variety of physical processes involved and because it involves complex nonlinear interactions.
 In some cases these problems must be addressed computationally, and in that case the challenge comes from the wide range of scales involved.
 Problems of current interest include: